7.1 – The trade information

 - NRML margins are the highest (SPAN + Exposure)

-- In a MIS trade only time information is conveyed (intraday) but not the information about the stoploss
+- In an MIS trade, only time information is conveyed (intraday) but not the information about the stoploss

-- In a BO product type one has the option to specify both the SL and target price at one go.
-Besides one can also trail the stop loss
+- In a BO product type, one can specify both the SL and target price at one go.
+Besides, one can also trail the stop loss.

-- A trailing SL technique requires one to adjust the SL as and when the script moves in favor of the trade
+- A trailing SL technique requires one to adjust the SL and when the script moves in favour of the trade.

-- There are no fixed rules for trailing, one can choose the trailing SL based on the market situation
+- There are no fixed trailing rules; one can choose the trailing SL based on the market situation.